Alison M. Jones: Recent Travels

 Rio Grande at sunset in Albuquerque, NM

 The Rio Grande offers interesting comparative documentation as a North American transboundary river basin facing both higher levels of water extraction and lower levels of snow pack.
 Extraction issues include agriculture, increasing domestic usage, evaporation, droughts and invasive species.
-As Project Director for No Water No Life, Alison Jones talked to local sources while in Albuquerque for the North American Nature Photography Assoc. board meetings and Summit.
+Alison Jones talked to local sources while in Albuquerque for the North American Nature Photography Assoc. board meetings and Summit.
 She then documented New Mexican reaches of the Rio Grande and Mexican border fence impacts on the watershed.
-Alison was joined by Bonnie Muench, NWNL Expedition Photographer, and Jean M. Thatcher, NWNL Researcher.
+Alison was joined by photographer Bonnie Muench and researcher Jean M. Thatcher.

 Gabbra women at Kalacha, a Chalbi Desert oasis in Kenya